gwpy/gwpy/docs/cli/index.rst

 *******************************
-Command line plotting with GWpy
+Command line plotting with PDpy
 *******************************

-The ``gwpy-plot`` command-line script provides a terminal-based user interface to querying data and generating images.
+The ``pdpy-plot`` command-line script provides a terminal-based user interface to querying data and generating images.
 Functionality for this tool is primarily inspired by LigoDV-web (LDVW, https://ldvw.ligo.caltech.edu), a web tool for viewing LIGO data, available to members of the joint LIGO-Virgo collaboration.
-LDVW, written in Java, uses the ``gwpy-plot`` command-line script provided by GWpy to generate the plots based on web-form input from the user.
+LDVW, written in Java, uses the ``pdpy-plot`` command-line script provided by PDpy to generate the plots based on web-form input from the user.

-The basic usage for `gwpy-plot` is as follows:
+The basic usage for `pdpy-plot` is as follows:

 .. code-block:: bash

-    gwpy-plot <ACTION> --chan <channel-name> --start <gps-start-time> [OPTIONS]
+    pdpy-plot <ACTION> --chan <channel-name> --start <gps-start-time> [OPTIONS]

 Where ``<ACTION>`` is the type of plot to make.

-You can run ``gwpy-plot --help`` to list the plot types ('actions') you can use:
+You can run ``pdpy-plot --help`` to list the plot types ('actions') you can use:

-.. command-output:: gwpy-plot --help
+.. command-output:: pdpy-plot --help

-To see the arguments and options for a given action, you can run, for example, ``gwpy-plot timeseries --help``:
+To see the arguments and options for a given action, you can run, for example, ``pdpy-plot timeseries --help``:

-.. command-output:: gwpy-plot timeseries --help
+.. command-output:: pdpy-plot timeseries --help

 The options for each action vary but many are common.